 We visited a small town called Hokitika during our month long trip to New Zealand.
+Hokitika was a stop for us as we made our way up from Mount Cook to pass through Punakaiki, Wharariki Beach, Nelson, and Picton before touring the North Island.
 Since this town had a population of 3,000 during our visit, you can imagine that it was a bit of a challenge to find accommodations.

 Luckily, we stumbled upon Blue Spur Bed and Breakfast, a small guest home with one of the nicest people you could imagine.